• Skip to primary navigation

 Storing leftovers: You can store leftovers in an air-tight container for up to 2 days in the fridge.

-Keyword 30 minute meal, artichoke, baked rockfish recipe, cod recipe, fish with olives, ling cod, ling cod recipes, mediterranean diet, mediterranean diet recipes, white fish recipes
+Keywords: 30 minute meal, artichoke, baked rockfish recipe, cod recipe, fish with olives, ling cod, ling cod recipes, mediterranean diet, mediterranean diet recipes, white fish recipes

 Hi!
 I'm Suzy, welcome to my blog!
 The Perfect Tide is a hub of Mediterranean and seafood recipes and experiences from my Lebanese Mediterranean upbringing, as well as my family's current life on the Pacific Coast.
 You will find traditional and modernized Mediterranean recipes, and unique Seafood recipes I cook up that I'd love to share with you.
 Happy cooking, from my dinner table to yours!